Resident companies in Portugal are taxed on their worldwide income.

 - Non-documented expenses: 50% (70% for partially or fully exempted taxpayers).

-- Company car expenses (including depreciation, rentals, leasing, insurance, maintenance, repairs, fuel, and taxes), except fully electric cars, vehicles allocated to public transport, or vehicles that are taxed as income in kind for PIT purposes, depending on the type of vehicle (certain hybrids plug in, or moved by vehicular natural gas and other vehicles), the acquisition cost and regardless of the year of acquisition:
+- Company car expenses (including depreciation, rentals, leasing, insurance, maintenance, repairs, fuel, and taxes), except fully electric cars, vehicles allocated to public transport, or vehicles that are taxed as income in kind for personal income tax (PIT) purposes, depending on the type of vehicle (certain plug-in hybrids, vehicles moved by vehicular natural gas, and other vehicles), the acquisition cost, and regardless of the year of acquisition: